chandu-lanka/pyengine/README.md

-# Pygame Platformer
+# Py-Engine

 ![Pygame](./pygame.gif)

-This game was made for fun in python-pygame!
+This game/game engine was made for fun in python-pygame!
 To clone the repository you will need a few things:

 1. python